Greener Offices. Greener Illinois.

 1. Select a Sustainability Ambassador

-This person will be the main point of contact between iSEE and your office, and will take charge of implementation.
+This person will be the main point of contact between iSEE and your office.
+The Ambassador will take charge of implementation and communication.

 Congratulations!
 Your office is now certified for one year.
-We’ll will send you an official certificate to be displayed at your office’s main desk, lounge, or central bulletin board.
+We will work with you to showcase your certification with pride.

 Gold Certified Offices